Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 Finally:

-We make something of a fetish of retaining as much fibre as possible.
+We make something of a fetish of retaining as much fibre from our vegetables and fruit as possible.
 Constipation is a common problem with consequent serious bowel disease.
-Also, more than half of the nutrients are to be found in the pulp of a lemon; don't toss it.
+Also, more than half of the nutrients are to be found in the pulp of the lemon for example; don't toss it.
 It adds more texture to your cooking; and is less like baby food.

 That fibrous portion is not digested, adds no calories but the teeming billions in the colon go on a feeding-frenzy producing the short chain fatty acids that are so important; they supply energy to the cells lining the gut.